batru/shopping_data_warehouse/README.md

 ## Overview

 This project implements a **data warehouse** for a **shopping domain** using the **Kimball methodology**.
 The data warehouse follows the **star schema** approach, which is one of the core concepts in data warehousing.
-The purpose of the project is to analyze shopping data, answering business questions related to customer behavior, product ratings, and purchase frequency.
+The purpose of the project is to analyze shopping data and answer business questions related to customer behavior, product ratings, and purchase frequency.

 ## Structure